junegunn/vim-easy-align/README.md

 ### Alignments over multiple occurrences of delimiters

-As stated above, "field index" is used to target specific occurrences of the delimiter when it appears multiple times in each line.
+As stated above, "N-th" parameter is used to target specific occurrences of the delimiter when it appears multiple times in each line.

 To recap: